Kunena/Kunena-Forum/trunk/1.6/README.txt

 Introduction
 ============

-The Kunena Team is excited to announce the release of Kunena 1.6.2.
-This is a maintenance release for Kunena 1.6 and all users are recommended to upgrade to Kunena 1.6.2 (backup and testing are strongly recommended!).
+The Kunena Team is excited to announce the release of Kunena 1.6.3.
+This is a maintenance & security release for Kunena 1.6 but its main goal is to provide native support for Joomla!
+1.6 and all users are recommended to upgrade to Kunena 1.6.3 (backup and testing are strongly recommended!).
-Since the stable release of Kunena 1.6, the Kunena team has been focused on fixing over 100 bugs; including fixing issues with CSS, router, API, HTML validation, and usability.
+Since the stable release of Kunena 1.6, the Kunena team has been focused on fixing over 100 bugs; including fixing issues with CSS, router, API, HTML validation, issues with Joomla!
+1.6 and usability.
 Official Kunena modules and plug-ins have been updated as well as language translations.
 Kunena 1.6 marks a major milestone for the Kunena Project.
-A long list of open source contributors have committed over 4,000 changes helping make Kunena the leading forum solution for both Joomla 1.5 and 1.6.
+A long list of open source contributors have committed over 3,000 changes helping make Kunena the leading forum solution for both Joomla 1.5 and 1.6.
 A long list of new features, various optimizations, and code restructuring have resulted in the most advanced version of Kunena to date.
 We continue to put a big emphasis on usability and ease of installation.
 The installer has been further enhanced to allow for multiple installation and upgrade options.
 It performs incremental steps to avoid timeouts on slower hosts.
 It automatically performs actions such as taking the forum offline during the installation or upgrade and re-enables it after completing the install.